Keith Barker: Cricket

 Barker continued to play for Enfield, where he was spotted by former England coach David Lloyd, whose son plays for Accrington.
 On Lloyd's recommendation he was watched by Warwickshire second team coach Keith Piper, and subsequently offered a trial.
 In August 2008 he was signed on a contract until 2010, after impressing in the second team.

 On 19 April 2009 Barker made his List A debut for Warwickshire against Somerset at Edgbaston.
 Batting at number 8, he made 28 runs before being bowled by Peter Trego.
 He then took the wicket of James Hildreth, finishing with figures of 1-47 as Warwickshire lost by 8 wickets.
 In 2012, he formed an unexpectedly potent opening attack with Chris Wright that played a key part in Warwickshire winning the County Championship with a game to spare.
 Barker is eligible for England and the West Indies, as his father was born in Barbados.

 On 26 September 2018, Barker signed for Hampshire on a two-year deal from 2019 onwards, taking 37 Championship wickets in his first season, before extending his contract further on 15 January 2020.
 In August 2020, in the opening round of fixtures in the 2020 Bob Willis Trophy, Barker took his 400th first-class wicket.

+Anti-doping suspension

+In April 2025, it was revealed that Barker had been given a 12-month suspension for breaching England and Wales Cricket Board anti-doping rules.
+UK Anti-Doping said he had returned a positive urine test for the diuretic drug Indapamide leading to him being provisionally suspended in July 2024.
+At a hearing in March 2025, Barker admitted two charges but the panel which heard his case accepted he had been legitimately prescribed the medication by his doctor to treat high blood pressure and he was not informed it was on the World Anti-Doping Agency prohibited substance list.
+They also ruled he had "no intention to breach the anti-doping rules."
+Barker's ban was backdated to when his provisional suspension began and he is eligible to return to cricket from 4 July 2025.